Cheata-77/NORP-Reproducibility-Assignment/LLM_Chatbot/README.md

 # LLM Chatbot Reproducability Assignment

 * This assignment is to entirely run the LLM Chatbot project which utilizes the ReAct prompting technique to generate better SQL queries from Natural Language queries(NLQ).
-* Please follow the instructions from the original repository to run the code and observe the results[repo](https://github.gatech.edu/asreeraj3/iec-norp-llm).
+* Please follow the instructions from the original repository to run the code and observe the results [repo](https://github.gatech.edu/asreeraj3/iec-norp-llm).

 ### Deliverables